Child Care Provider License Application

 Out of School Time Programs and Summer Day Camps provide care and supervision for children, such as before-school and after-school programs, extended day programs, day camps, summer camps and summer park programs for more than 15 hours per week.

-Family Child Care Homes offer care and supervision for up to 7
+Family Child Care RD211s offer care and supervision for up to 7

-Large Child Care Homes offer care and supervision for 8 to 12 children
+Large Child Care RD211s offer care and supervision for 8 to 12 children

 and have more than 1 provider.